 What do I wear under a graduation gown?

-Ideally, you want to achieve a classic look, wearing colours that go with your graduation gown and hood.
-Remember the photos will be on your relative’s walls for years to come!
+Ideally, you want to achieve a classic look by wearing colours that go with your graduation gown and hood.
+Remember, the photos will be on your relative’s walls for years to come!

 We’ve compiled an entire guide offering advice and ideas on what to wear under your graduation gown.
 So if you’re stuck, take a look there for some inspiration.

-Graduation caps, usually known as mortarboards, can only be worn over simple hairstyles.
-Meaning that if you plan to spend a long time crafting your hair into the perfect high ponytail or bun style, or even styling hair with gel or wax.
-Your mortarboard will flatten your hair and it won’t go over the top of fancy hairdos.
+Graduation caps, known as mortarboards, can only be worn over simple hairstyles.
+Meaning that if you plan to spend a long time crafting your hair into the perfect high ponytail or bun or perfectly styling it with hair product — you might want to think again.
+Your mortarboard will flatten your hair and struggle to sit correctly on top of fancy hairdos.

 Where do I put my phone during a graduation ceremony?

-So the question is, where do you put your phone when you walk on stage to collect your award?
-Ladies’ clutch bags are not very practical because you might need both hands free to shake hands and take your award.
-However, a small shoulder bag could work if your university’s graduation dress code allows it.
-Then you’ll have somewhere to store all the essentials without having to actually hold anything.
+For the ladies, clutch bags aren’t ideal as you might need both hands free to shake hands and take your award.
+However, small shoulder bags can work well if your university’s graduation dress code allows it.
+This way, you’ll have somewhere to store your essentials without having to actually hold anything.
 Colour-wise, black or plain coloured bags work best to compliment the rest of your outfit.